 Brook + Wilde's thing is luxurious, high-end mattresses, with the option to pick your firmness level: soft, medium or firm.
 I've been lucky enough to test out a couple of its mattresses, and I'm a fan – head to my Brook + Wilde Elite mattress review and Brook + Wilde Ultima review to read about my experiences.
 Despite being a less well known brand, I rate them amongst the best mattresses around.

 Of course, 'luxurious' typically equals 'expensive', and at list price, these are some of the priciest mattresses around.
 At £3,400 for the Perla (Double size), this is the money-no-object option for people who want the best of the best.
 Listen, you could easily drop that amount on a new TV, and you'd (hopefully) spend less time watching that than you would sleeping on this multi-tiered marvel.
-More good news too: you can pop the code T346 in at the checkout to take the price right down (or if you decide you want one of the other models in the range, head to our Brook + Wilde discount code page for more offers).
+More good news too: you can pop the code T352 in at the checkout (opens in new tab) to take the price right down to less than half price (52% off).
+This Brook + Wilde discount code is also valid across the rest of the range.

 Let's have a look at those layers.
 There are some familiar faces there, alongside some more unorthodox additions, but I've taken the liberty of translating what I think each of them actually is.